seanhold3n/obd-server-python/README.md

 ## Usage
 Run server.py.
 That's it!
 You may now send your POST or PUT requests to the server.

-You may also view all of the logs for a given VIN by going to `/view/<vin>`.
+You may also view all of the logs for a given vehicle ID by going to `/view/<wehicleid>`.

 ## Configuration
 By default, the server will bind to port 5000, or to a port specified by a `PORT` environment variable.